 The other name for the Fishbone diagram is the Cause and effect diagram.
 Diagrammatically the analysis appears like a fishbone structure.
-As the name clearly depicts, that cause and effect diagram helps to identify the potential causes and the effects which tend to produce defects in the process, degrading the process quality and affecting the organization’s goals.
-It is a categorized approach which targets different categories of causes like the method, people, equipment, materials, surrounding, etc. It reduces the overall cost of the process.
+As the name clearly depicts, that cause and effect diagram helps identify the potential causes and effects that tend to produce defects in the process, degrading the process quality and affecting the organization’s goals.
+It is a categorized approach that targets different causes like the method, people, equipment, materials, surroundings, etc. As a result, it reduces the overall cost of the process.

-The rate at which the completed project needs to be finished in order to meet customer demand is defined as the TAKT Time.
-It is usually applied to processes like the incident management and manufacturing processes which work upon the concept of cycle times, which is captured during the Measure phase of the DMAIC process.
+The time at which the completed project needs to be finished to meet customer demand is defined as the TAKT Time.
+It is usually applied to processes like the incident management and manufacturing processes that work upon cycle times, which is captured during the Measure phase of the DMAIC process.
 Subsequently, during the Analyze phase, the SLA of the incident management is compared with the cycle time, and the tolerance is observed.
-If the tolerance exceeds or it does match with the expected tolerance level, then corrective actions are taken for matching up the tolerance level of the SLA and cycle time.
+If the tolerance exceeds or does match the expected tolerance level, then corrective actions are taken to match the tolerance level of the SLA and cycle time.

 Regression analysis is a statistical approach for calculating and accepting the relationship between variables.
 Regression analysis is a very effective tool to determine whether a process input is proportional to the output of a process or not.
 This data can help in identifying an input to the process where control is essential to deliver an anticipated process-output result.
-During the regression analysis, an individual may come across issues like correlation does not imply causation, and Multi-collinearity can cause confusion in analysis and risk the validity of its desired results.
-The possible reason for the existence of Multi-collinearity in a process in the presence of two or more of the predictors in a regression model is highly interrelated to each other.
+During the regression analysis, an individual may come across issues like correlation, not imply causation, and Multi-collinearity can cause confusion in analysis and risk the validity of its desired results.
+The possible reason for multi-collinearity in a process in the presence of two or more of the predictors in a regression model is highly interrelated.

 Value Stream Mapping